 Stacey Land, General Manager

-Stacey Land comes by the restaurant business honestly.
+comes by the restaurant business honestly.
 Her father was educated at the Culinary Institute of America and she found her passion for the business while working in his restaurants.
-Her culinary pedigree and experience in restaurant ownership make Stacey a perfect fit for the role of General Manager at 1618 Midtown.
-Her love for a good bottle of chilled rosé doesn’t hurt, either.
-With five years managing this location under her belt, she is a currently the unofficial sommelier, with a Certified Specialist of Wine (CSW) designation under her belt and sommelier training coming soon!
-After work, she enjoys (what else?) a glass of chilled rosé and a little knitting to wind down from a busy day.
-Lucky friends and family receive her finished handiwork as Christmas gifts.
+Her culinary pedigree and experience in restaurant ownership make Stacey a perfect fit for the role of General Manager at 1618 Midtown, where her discerning menu selections won the restaurant a 2018 Wine Spectator award.

-As 1618 Midtown’s Libations Engineer, Max Barwick’s job is to ensure that you, dear customer, are properly lubricated for every social setting.
-He’s been with 1618 for more than a year and genuinely thinks it’s the best job he’s ever had, primarily because he can push the envelope when it comes to creating custom craft cocktails.
+As 1618 Midtown’s Bar Manager, Max Barwick’s job is to ensure that you, dear customer, are properly lubricated for every social setting.
+He’s been with 1618 since 2014 and genuinely thinks it’s the best job he’s ever had, primarily because he can push the envelope when it comes to creating custom craft cocktails.

 Max loves whiskey like you love your family, takes pride in making sure every drink is the best you’ve ever had, and will crush you in NBA Jam.
 Or any classic arcade game.
 Really.
 He has 900 at his house.